 Schedule Modifications: If, as a result of the monthly schedule update the Project Schedule no longer represents the actual / logical progression of the Work or the Construction Manager’s plan for prosecution and progress of the Work, the Principal Representative shall require the Construction Manager to submit a revision to the Project Schedule.
 Such revisions to the Schedule shall not alter any of the Project Milestone dates.

 Schedule Impacts, Schedule Delays, Time Extensions: During the course of the Project, it may be appropriate to revise the Schedule to incorporate impacts or delay issues into the Project Schedule.
-If the Construction Manager determines it has encountered schedule impacts that may warrant a time extension, the Construction Manager shall present an Impacted Schedule in accordance with Article 38 of the General Conditions of the Contract (SC6.51), to the Principal Representative supporting its claim.
+If the Construction Manager determines it has encountered schedule impacts that may warrant a time extension, the Construction Manager shall present an Impacted Schedule in accordance with Article 38 of the General Conditions of the Contract (SC-6.51), to the Principal Representative supporting its claim.
 Note that time extension change order requests, due to weather or other construction delays, do not necessarily or automatically translate into budgetary change order increases.

 Recovery Schedule: In the event progress falls behind schedule dates, the Construction Manager shall prepare a recovery schedule indicating its revised plan to assure the timely completion of the Work.
 The recovery schedule shall be subject to the Principal Representative’s approval.